datainsider-co/rocket-bi/README.md

 ### Questions?
 Problems?
 Suggestions?

-* To report a bug or request a feature, create a [Issue](https://github.com/datainsider-co/rocket-bi/issues/new).
+* To report a bug or request a feature, create an [Issue](https://github.com/datainsider-co/rocket-bi/issues/new).
 Please make it easy for people to reproduce your issue.